martinpedata/maker-link/README.md

-# maker-link
-Maker Link App For Android
+# Maker Link - An Android App

+- This app was co-developed with Ergi Durro
+- "app" -> "src" -> "main" -> "example.com.java" -> All our work
+- An overview of the features and layout is shown in "PROPOSAL.pdf"